davidfekke/fek.io/src/blog/2021-09-01/how-to-add-unit-testing-to-express-using-jest.md

 As you can see from the example above it is actually quite easy to add unit testing to your express app.

-I had a former co-worker who had the following slogan in his cubicle; "Test, test, test, and once you think you done, test again".
-Unit testing is just one small aspect to the quality assurance of your code, but if used correctly with CI/CD it help you discover bugs well before they even make it to a staging or test environment.
+I had a former co-worker who had the following slogan in his cubicle; "Test, test, test, and once you think you are done, test again".
+Unit testing is just one small aspect to the quality assurance of your code, but if used correctly with CI/CD it will help you discover bugs well before they even make it to a staging or test environment.

 [Example on Github](https://github.com/davidfekke/expresstest)